-The best way to optimize your pup’s health is to research reputable breeders, and then when you meet them ask to see the parents and their health certificates as described above, and to see the conditions in which all the dogs are living in.
+The best way to optimize your pup’s health is to research reputable breeders, and then when you meet them ask to see the parents and their health certificates as described above and to see the conditions in which all the dogs are living in.
 This way you know that your pup is healthy, and he has had the best possible start in life.

 Despite being the least energetic of the two breeds, the GSD will require 3 to 4 cups of food a day, whereas the Labrador will require slightly less at 2 to 3 cups a day.
-The reason is because the GSD has a higher metabolism than the Labrador, and therefore he needs more food to keep him going.
+The reason is that the GSD has a higher metabolism than the Labrador, and therefore he needs more food to keep him going.

 However, the Labrador will eat whatever he can get his paws on, and he will scavenge and beg for food all day long.
-He is one of the most food orientated hungry hounds around and can easily become obese if you don’t monitor his food intake, so it’s really important that you do.
+He is one of the most food-orientated hungry hounds around and can easily become obese if you don’t monitor his food intake, so it’s really important that you do.

-A high-quality kibble and a low calorie diet suit these pooches down to the ground.
-Firstly, because they are prone to Hip and Elbow Dysplasia, a low calorie diet can help to prevent this as much as possible.
+A high-quality kibble and a low-calorie diet suit these pooches down to the ground.
+Firstly, because they are prone to Hip and Elbow Dysplasia, a low-calorie diet can help to prevent this as much as possible.
 Secondly, (mainly for the Labrador) lower calories means he is less likely to develop obesity.
-And of course, higher quality food means your pup is getting all the nutrients that he needs to stay healthy and away from his most hated fiend, the Vet.
+And of course, higher-quality food means your pup is getting all the nutrients that he needs to stay healthy and away from his most hated fiend, the Vet.

 Scientists have recently discovered the reason why Labradors love treats so much, and that is because the part of their DNA that tells them when they are feeling full, the POMC, is missing.
 So ultimately, they are forever hungry!

-Both of these guys should be bathed every 6 weeks, don’t wash them anymore than this otherwise you risk damaging their natural coat oils which can lead to skin problems.
+Both of these guys should be bathed every 6 weeks, don’t wash them any more than this otherwise you risk damaging their natural coat oils which can lead to skin problems.
 Because they both have a very dense undercoat be sure to rinse and dry them thoroughly after bathing, otherwise if they are left damp this can cause irritation to their skin.

 The GSD will cost, on average, between $1,000 and $1,500 from a reputable breeder, whereas the Labrador will cost between $850 and $1,200.
 The GSD is slightly more expensive because these guys are used for working purposes more so than the Labrador, and therefore breeders can charge at a premium rate.
 GSDs from a particular bloodline can reach up to $20,000.

 The GSD population in rescue centers can be quite high because new owners have underestimated their guarding tendencies and often find them too intense.
 So, there is a good chance that there will be a GSD in one of your local rescue shelters; adoption fees can range anywhere from $50 to $350.

 The GSD and the Labrador are both fine specimens of the canine world.
 They are super intelligent and loving, and there will never be a dull day with these guys around.

-They are surprisingly similar in temperament, both sociable and loving, however if you are after a guard dog then the GSD would be more suited to you, as the Labrador wouldn’t be any good in this role.
+They are surprisingly similar in temperament, both sociable and loving; however, if you are after a guard dog then the GSD would be more suited to you, as the Labrador wouldn’t be any good in this role.

 If you still can’t decide between these two breeds but you are still on the hunt for your perfect canine, fear not!
 You might be interested in the GSD Labrador mixed pooch, also known as the Sheprador.
 The best of both worlds comes in this dog shape package just so you don’t have to choose between the two.

-Ultimately, however, these two canines hold the Gold and Silver medals for most popular dog breed in America, and so you can rest assured that if you do decide to get one of these breeds, you will be getting a prize pooch!
+Ultimately, however, these two canines hold the Gold and Silver medals for the most popular dog breed in America, and so you can rest assured that if you do decide to get one of these breeds, you will be getting a prize pooch!